Table of Contents

 Etiology and Pathophysiology of Kallmann Syndrome

-The most commonly identified genes in Kallmann’s syndrome are the KAL1, FGFR1, PROKR2, PROK2 and FGF8.
+Over 20 genetic abnormalities have been associated with Kallmann’s syndrome.
+However, the most commonly identified genes in Kallmann’s syndrome are the KAL1, FGFR1, PROKR2, PROK2, CHD7, ANOS1, and FGF8.
 KAL1 mutations are responsible for the x-linked form of the disease, FGFR1 and FGF8 are associated with an autosomal dominant form, while PROKR2 and PROK2 present with incomplete loss of smell and atypical Kallmann’s syndrome.

 KAL1 gene encodes the extracellular matrix glycoprotein anosmin-1.
 FGFR1 encodes fibroblast growth factor receptor 1 while FGF8 encodes for fibroblast growth factor 8.
 PROKR2 and PROK2 encode prokineticin receptor 2 and prokineticin-2 respectively.

 Not only the clinical phenotype of mutations in these genes is different, but the type of the mutation in each gene is thought to be different from the others.
 Nonsense, frameshift, and deletions mutations have been identified in the KAL1 gene for instance, while patients with the PROKR2 and PROK2 mutations usually have loss of function mutations.
-FGFR1 an FGF8 mutations are usually missense.
+FGFR1, an FGF8 mutation are usually missense.

 Clinical Presentation of Kallmann Syndrome

-Family history of anosmia or hypogonadism might be evident in few cases.
+A family history of anosmia or hypogonadism might be evident in a few cases.
 It is essential to identify the mode of inheritance as it can guide genetic testing and imaging studies later.
-Additionally, the presence of associated features such as cleft palate point towards a possible FGFR1 or FGF8 mutation while incomplete loss of the sense of smell might indicate a PROKR2 or PROK2 mutation.
+Additionally, the presence of associated features, such as cleft palate, point towards a possible FGFR1 or FGF8 mutation, while an incomplete loss of the sense of smell might indicate a PROKR2 or PROK2 mutation.

 Diagnostic Workup for Kallmann Syndrome

-Patients with Kallmann’s syndrome usually present with pubertal delay with or without previous history of cryptorchidism.
+Patients with Kallmann’s syndrome usually present with a pubertal delay with or without a previous history of cryptorchidism.

 Patients with anosmia should undergo magnetic resonance imaging of the olfactory bulb before starting genetic testing.
 The olfactory bulbs are very small on MRI in patients with Kallmann’s syndrome.
 MRI also helps in excluding other conditions such as a pituitary or hypothalamic lesion responsible for the hypogonadism.

-Patients with hypogonadism, normal sense of smell but family history of anosmia should undergo genetic testing for PROKR2, PROK2, FGF8 and FGFR1 mutations.
-Patients with anosmia and hypogonadotropic hypogonadism but no family history of anosmia should also undergo the same genetic testing.
+Patients with hypogonadism, normal sense of smell, but a family history of anosmia, should undergo genetic testing for PROKR2, PROK2, FGF8 and FGFR1 mutations.
+Patients with anosmia and hypogonadotropic hypogonadism, but no family history of anosmia, should also undergo the same genetic testing.

-Men who have family history of Kallmann’s typical syndrome and an x-linked pattern of inheritance should undergo KAL1 testing.
-Patients with family history of cleft lip and palate in addition to Kallmann’s syndrome might have a FGFR1 or FGF8 mutation.
-Family history of Kallmann’s syndrome that is associated with sleeping or eating disorders indicate possible PROKR2 or PROK2 mutations.
+Men who have a family history of Kallmann’s typical syndrome and an x-linked pattern of inheritance should undergo KAL1 testing.
+Patients with a family history of cleft lip and palate in addition to Kallmann’s syndrome might have an FGFR1 or FGF8 mutation.
+A family history of Kallmann’s syndrome that is associated with sleeping or eating disorders indicates possible PROKR2 or PROK2 mutations.

 Once the diagnosis of Kallmann’s syndrome is confirmed and the mutation responsible is identified, it becomes easy to identify whether the mutation was inherited or a de novo mutation.
-De novo mutations in FGFR1 and FGF8 are responsible for at least one third of the cases.
-Additionally, genetic testing about the risk of Kallmann’s syndrome in future offspring becomes possible once the responsible mutation and the mode of inheritance is determined.
+De novo mutations in FGFR1 and FGF8 are responsible for at least one-third of the cases.
+Additionally, genetic testing about the risk of Kallmann’s syndrome in future offspring becomes possible once the responsible mutation and the mode of inheritance are determined.

 Treatment of Kallmann Syndrome

 Treatment of Kallmann’s syndrome should be staged and the expectations should be set clear before starting hormonal replacement therapy.
-The first step should focus on initiating virilisation or breast development depending on the gender of the patient.
+The first step should focus on initiating virilization or breast development, depending on the gender of the patient.

-Men are usually prescribed testosterone which stimulates the development of secondary sexual characteristics.
-Females should be prescribed combined estrogen and progesterone hormonal replacement therapy to develop secondary sexual characteristics such as normal pubic hair and breast development.
+Men have usually prescribed testosterone which stimulates the development of secondary sexual characteristics.
+Females should be prescribed combined estrogen and progesterone hormone replacement therapy develop secondary sexual characteristics such as normal pubic hair and breast development.